Harrogate: Governance

-The MP for the Harrogate and Knaresborough constituency is Andrew Jones, a Conservative.
-He was elected in 2010, ousting the Liberal Democrats who had won the seat at the previous three general elections.
-He subsequently won re-election in the 2015, 2017 and 2019 (albeit with a reduced majority) general elections.
+The MP for the Harrogate and Knaresborough constituency is Tom Gordon, a Liberal Democrat.
+He was elected in 2024, ousting the Conservative who had won the seat at the previous general election.
+It had a Conservative majority since the 2010 election.
+On 1 April 2023 Harrogate district was abolished and became part of North Yorkshire unitary authority area, a charter trustees was formed.